rpy2/rpy2/doc/source/vector.rst

 2      y
 3      z

-It is important to notice that the result is itself of class :class:`DataFrame`.
-Getting the column as a vector is requires the use of *rx2*.
+Note that the result is itself of class :class:`DataFrame`.
+To get the column as a vector, use *rx2*:

 >>> dataf.rx2(1)
 <Vector - Python:0x8a4bfcc / R:0x8e7dd08>